blakeb211/gl0/readme.txt

 	+does collision checking need to be done every frame?

 	UNIFORM GRID SPATIAL PARTITIONING
-	+only draw cells with list.size() > 0  // every 10th frame
+	+only draw cells with list.size() > 0  // Does the Grid[Index] match the Id[Index]?
+Can I use that?
 	+use center for now
-	+print nearest neighbors
+	+write method to print the nearest neighbors
-	+add bounding box to each object
+	+add bounding box to each object, consider spherical +find nearest neighbors, then intersecting bounding boxes, then fine-grain triangle collision
 	-------------------------------------------------
 	+update grid node lists each frame - done